fbpx

 Suggested grade level: 8th to 9th grade.
 Upper grades may also participate if beginning German.

-Suggested credit: 1 full semester Language
+Suggested credit: One full semester Foreign Language

 Description